antgres/dotfiles/docs/secure-boot-overview.rst

 the interests of the system designer alone.
 TPM can also refer to a chip conforming to the standard.
 [TTS1] [TTS2]

-A secure enclave is similar to a hardware TEE but they differ in that a secure enclave is often a specific component, like a separate co-processor, within a device's hardware.
-The data and processes within the enclave are protected from unauthorized access, even if the main system is compromised.
+A secure enclave differs from a TEE in that a TEE can be implemented in both software and hardware.
+A secure enclave is only a hardware implementation.

-Secure enclaves identifies as a TEE.
-[TTS3]
+[TTS3] [TTS5]

 A secure element is a tamper-resistant hardware platform, capable of securely hosting applications and storing confidential and cryptographic data.
 It provides a highly-secure environment that protects user credentials.
-It refers to secure solutions like STSAFE, ATECC608, and hardware roots of trust without the standard TPM interface.
 Secure elements are unique in terms of interface.
-[TTS1]
+Examples of a secure elements are smart-cards or SIM-cards.
+[TTS1] [TTS4]

 [TTS1] What Is the Difference Between HSM, TPM, Secure Enclave, and Secure Element or Hardware Root of Trust